-Self care is how you take your power back.
+Self-care is how you take your power back.

-Start putting an emphasis on communicating your feelings.
+Start emphasizing communicating your feelings.

 The #1 reason couples split up or family experience drama is a lack of communication.
 Funny enough, one of the biggest contributors to the development of a codependent relationship is also a lack of communication.

 You may be used to ignore your feelings or even not fully understanding what they are and where they’re coming from.
 But the more you start to express your feelings, the better you’ll get at identifying what’s wrong and communicating what you want to change.